Parise gets winner for Wild in home opener over Sharks, 4-1

 UP NEXT

-The two teams play here again on Sunday night.
+The same teams play here again on Sunday night.
 All eight of their matchups this season are divided into two-game sets.

 More AP NHL: https://apnews.com/NHL and https://twitter.com/AP_Sports